ChangeinX/clan-boards-tf/README.md

 - `welcome` creates a private S3 bucket with a CloudFront distribution using origin access control.
 - `chat` provisions a DynamoDB table used for the chat service with streams enabled.
 The table name, ARN and stream ARN are exported for other modules.

 Each container logs to its own CloudWatch log group and the worker receives its environment via Secrets Manager along with Google OAuth credentials.
 The worker also loads `COC_EMAIL` and `COC_PASSWORD` from a shared secret.
 The worker talks to the user service at `user.<app_name>.local` or through the ALB path `/api/v1/friends`.
+The messages task now loads `OPENAI_API_KEY` from the `{env}/openai/moderation` secret.
 ## Usage
 1. Set the required variables in a `terraform.tfvars` file: